YuKitsune/dingus/docs/docs/introduction.md

 ## Features

 - Designed from the ground-up as a command runner without the constraints of a build tool.
-- Supports Windows, macOS, and Linux, and isn't dependant on a specific Shell.
+- Supports Windows, macOS, and Linux, and isn't dependent on a specific Shell.
 - Provides a POSIX-style command-line interface allowing for nested subcommands, and variable substitution using command-line arguments.
 - Uses a simple YAML file for configuration.